ptorres-rise8/GRC-Playground/Policy-As-Code/IAM-Policy-Audits/readme.md

 - No preventive policy validation before deployment

 ### Mitigation:
 If you had a Rego policy like the one in this lab, it would catch and reject that IAM policy automatically.
-You wouldn’t have to manually catch every mistake—you’d shift IAM risk left, with real prevention instead of reactive audit findings.
+You wouldn’t have to manually catch every mistake, you’d shift IAM risk left, with real prevention instead of reactive audit findings.

 ---